doableware/djongo/docs/docs/integrating-django-with-mongodb.md

 You can manually create a `__schema__` collection in your existing DB.
 Next, add entries for each model your app uses in the format described above.
 This can be quite tiresome, and prone to manual errors.

 *You are done setting up Django with MongoDB.
 Start using Django like with any other database backend.*

+Finally, you can ask for [expert support](/djongo/support/) if your project demands complex migrations.